tarwn/lessthandot-hugo/blogs/content/posts/2010-12-30-red-gate-sql-monitor.md

 </strong>

 A monitoring system for SQL Server is enhanced by becoming a task repository.
-Let’s face the fact that through the day DBAs can and often have a large amount of tasks, alert and solutions that are handed to us.
+Let's face the fact that through the day DBAs can and often have a large amount of tasks, alert and solutions that are handed to us.
 Reviewing alerts and acting on them right then and there is just not feasible at times.
 SQL Monitor has a great function in which you can comment on all the views to manage tasks for scheduling traces, assigning to others or adding comments to mention why a spike or alert occurred.

 For example: in a performance data view of SQL Server on my monitor, an alert was raised around 6:28AM for high wait times.
 I could have dug into management objects and historic data of the processes and transactions that were hitting my database server at that time but alas, I was required to get a project out at the same time.
 Since the wait time was a spike and released, I can add a comment that a trace will be scheduled to capture all the information I need to resolve the high waits or check it off as a onetime issue.